JamesAGarcia/liferay-learn/docs/commerce/latest/en/commerce-roles-and-permissions/product-management-permissions-reference.md

 **Specifications**: This application is used to create labels and groups for categorizing Product Specifications.

-**BOM Admin**: This application is used to create and annotate Bill of Materials diagrams.
-See [Managing BOMs](../../managing-a-catalog/creating-and-managing-products/products/managing-boms.md) for more information.
+**Shop by Diagram Admin**: This application is used to create and annotate Bill of Materials diagrams.
+See [Managing BOMs](../../managing-a-catalog/creating-and-managing-products/products/managing-boms.md) for more information. <!--previously known as BOM Admin-->

 **Application Admin**: This application is used to create and manage Model entries.